dshorthouse/bloodhound/spark.md

       WHERE
         COALESCE(recordedBy, identifiedBy) IS NOT NULL""")

-//optionally save the DataFrame to disk to we don't have to do the above again occurrences.write.save("occurrences")
+//optionally save the DataFrame to disk so we don't have to do the above again occurrences.write.save("occurrences")

-//load the saved DataFrame, can later skip the above processes val occurrences = spark.
+//load the saved DataFrame, can later skip the above processes and start from here val occurrences = spark.
     read.
     option("header","true").